 “Flashing sign”: An illuminated sign in which artificial light is not maintained in a stationary or constant intensity.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14 (see signs)

 “Flicker or shadow flicker”: The effect that results when the shadow cast by the rotating blade of a wind energy system moves across a fixed point.
-(Ord.
-1215, 2007)
+Moved to 1.14